Part Three: Guidelines for Students

 - 380.09 Current Local Address, Local Phone Number and Valid email Address

-- The housing of any student in any College-operated building is conditioned upon his/her continued attendance in good standing as a student of the College, the payment of all tuition, fees, charges and assessments that are imposed, as well as compliance with the rules and regulations of this code.
+- The housing of any student in any university-operated building is conditioned upon his/her continued attendance in good standing as a student of SUNY Cortland, the payment of all tuition, fees, charges and assessments that are imposed, as well as compliance with the rules and regulations of this code.
 It is also understood that students must comply with any and all published housing and residence regulations.

 - In the event that two or more students occupy the same room or quarters, and it cannot be determined which student is responsible for damages, assessments will be made against both or all equally.